lyokha/nginx-log-plugin/README.md

 # cp objs/ngx_log_plugin.so /var/lib/nginx/hslibs/libngx_log_plugin.so
 ```

-When building a custom library, import the Haskell module.
+When building a custom library (such as *ngx_log.hs* from the example above),
+import the Haskell module.

 ```haskell
 import NgxExport.Log ()
 ```

-The custom library (such as *ngx_log.hs* from the example above) must be linked
-against the C code.
+The custom library must be linked against the C code.

 ```ShellSession
 $ export NGX_MODULE_PATH=/var/lib/nginx/hslibs